 Indeed, some claimants suffering from an injury are willing to hold out to negotiate for higher compensation, while others will be fine with accepting a lower benefit to obtain closure and avoid the stress of further back-and-forth discussions.
 By the same token, some insurance adjusters will want to be difficult to minimize the amount of payout, while others will be more reasonable in negotiations from the start.

 In sum, you, as a claimant, will want to weigh the pros and cons of any negotiation strategy.
 In that vein, having an experienced Virginia workers’ compensation attorney in your corner, advising you, is invaluable in the long run.

-As with the length of time it takes to reach a settlement, the amount you can expect from a settlement depends upon a number of factors.
+As with the length of time it takes to settle, the amount you can expect from a settlement depends upon several factors.
 The nature of the injury, of course, is paramount.
 But other factors could include the injured workers average weekly wage, the temperature of negotiations on both sides, and the leverage each side has or believes they have.

 The best way to understand the type of settlement amount you could receive is to look at some examples.
 At The Injured Workers Law Firm, we have had the following results: